-A. Hays Town design part two: The Mahtook Home in Lafayette, LA
+Living in an A. Hays Town Home in Lafayette, Louisiana

 Robbie Mahtook, Lafayette attorney and owner of A. Hays Town home, originally owned and built by Horace Rickey.

 A. Hays Town: The Mahtook Residence in Lafayette, Louisiana

 While in Louisiana this spring to study the residential architecture of A. Hays Town, Texas architect Steve Chambers spent several days in Lafayette, Louisiana.
 Chambers visited the home of Robert and Judy Mahtook, located between the ULL campus and the Oil Center.
 The home was originally built by the Oil Center contractor, Horace Rickey, for his own family.
 It was one of the first homes in the city designed by A. Hays Town.
 The original home of Maurice Heymann, developer of the Oil Center, was also designed by Town and gifted to the university by the family and is incorporated into the campus buildings of ULL.
 The Heymann home predates the Mahtook home.
 A comparison of the two homes demonstrates A. Hays Town’s gradual evolution from French Norman with International modern influences (The Heymann Home) to his distinctive embrace of the Louisiana folk vernacular (The Mahtook Home).